Crypto-TII/FANNG-MPC/installation/installation-guide.md

 # MPCLib installation guide

 ## Quick install
-Before setting up the project, make sure your CPU supports [these instruccions](#cpu-support).
+Before setting up the project, make sure your CPU supports [these instructions](#cpu-support).

 Run, from the root folder of the repo `source installation/install-depedencies.sh` to quickly install and setup the project dependencies and required libraries.